cunnie/writings/NaNoWriMo.md

 He was overcome with grief, and sobbed mightily.
 It was a grief that knew no bounds, that was limitless and relentless.
 Time lost meaning.
-He was trapped in a eternal now of endless despair.
+He was trapped in an eternal now of endless despair.

 But time did pass, and his tears dried.
 And, in the furnace of that grief that went beyond space and time, he became something other than Taggart.